dpretet/axi-crossbar/doc/architecture.md

 interface to convert the clock to the interconnect clock domain.
 The CDC stage is implemented with a [DC-FIFO](https://github.com/dpretet/async_fifo).

-The user can also use the same clock for all the interfaces.
-In this configuration, all the agents connected to the core have to use the same clock than the interconnect switching logic.

 ### Reset

 The core fully supports both asynchronous and synchronous reset.
 The choice between these two options depends to the technology targeted.
-Most of the time, asynchronous reset schema is the prefered option.
+Most of the time, asynchronous reset policy is the prefered option.
 It is STRONGLY ADVICED TO NOT MIX THESE TWO RESET TYPES, and choose for instance asynchronous reset only for the core and ALL the interfaces.
 The available resets, named uniformly across the interfaces, are: